Patient information

 Since each person reacts differently to the treatment, we cannot guarantee your success.

-2.3 Behavioral instructions
+2.3 Behavioural instructions

 2.3.1 How do I prepare for the treatment?